What Is Barbecue?

 Southern barbecue techniques, which are the direct parents of the best contemporary methods, were perfected over an open pit dug in the ground, and the meat was placed in direct heat over wood embers and ambient air above.
 Not indirect.
 Often not even low and slow.
 The enclosed steel smokers loaded with charcoal that modern "traditionalists" use has nothing in common with this authentic method.

-Even the first nationally famous barbecue chef, Walter Jetton, shown here roasting a whole steer on a spit, a man revered by serious barbecue students, is at odds with the revisionists.
+Even Walter Jetton, a man revered by serious barbecue students, is at odds with the revisionists.
 In his 1965 book LBJ Barbecue Cookbook, Jetton says, not surprisingly, that "I believe that barbecue started in Texas in the old cowboy days."
 He goes on to describe how they cooked: "They took baling wire or whatever they had , and tied the main body of this steer to a tree limb that stuck out over the ground.
 Underneath it they built a low fire out of oak or any other wood they had and cooked the steer right then and there.
 When it was ready, they made some fixings to go with it (usually there might be a little pot of hard cider) and everybody came around and had themselves a nice hoorah before the boys went out.
 That hoorah is what they called the barbecue."
-So, in Walter Jetton's version of old Texas, barbecue was an event at which meat was cooked open iar.
+So, in Walter Jetton's version of old Texas, barbecue was an event at which meat was cooked open air.